btrask/stronglink/README.md

 **What about security?**
 I know the climate, especially around new projects written in C. I believe I've taken reasonable precautions to avoid obvious bugs.
 For overall security I'd give myself a B. If you want a communication platform written by a professional cryptographer where security is the top priority (above usability, etc.), try Adam Langley's [Pond](https://pond.imperialviolet.org/).

-The cryptography in EarthFS is plain HTTPS with OpenSSL (for portability; LibreSSL support is planned), based on [stud](https://github.com/bumptech/stud)/[stunnel](https://www.stunnel.org/index.html).
+The cryptography in EarthFS is plain HTTPS with OpenSSL (for portability; LibreSSL support is planned), based on [stud](https://github.com/bumptech/stud)/[stunnel](https://www.stunnel.org/index.html) (TODO).
 Disk encryption is left to the underlying file system or disk.

 You can use it locally for your own notes without any network access at all.
 Syncing can be done over LAN.